-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

 Named for the Shinto god Inari, Inarizushi is also known as "brown bag sushi" because the rice is packed in seasoned aburaage, or fried tofu pouches.
 Because the aburaage keeps the rice held together so well, and it's usually made with just rice inside, inarizushi is easy to eat, even when using your hands.

-- For Sushi Rice:
+For Sushi Rice:

-1 1/2 cup Japanese rice
+1 1/2 cups Japanese rice

-- 1 2/3 cup water
+1 2/3 cups water

-- 3 tablespoon rice vinegar
+3 tablespoons rice vinegar

-- 1 1/2 tablespoon sugar
+1 1/2 tablespoons sugar

 1/2 teaspoon salt

-- 2 tablespoon white sesame seeds
+2 tablespoons white sesame seeds

-- For Cooking Aburaage
+For Cooking Aburaage

-Add aburaage in the pan and lower the heat.
-Put a lid and simmer until the liquid is alomost gone.
-Stop the heat and let them cool for a while.
+Add aburaage in pan and lower the heat.
+Put a lid on pan and simmer until liquid is almost gone.
+Stop the heat and let cool.

-Take a piece of aburaage and lightly press to remove the excess liquid.
+Take a piece of aburaage and lightly press to remove excess liquid.
 Open the pouch and stuff a mound of sushi rice inside.
 Fold in the open side to close the pouch.